Probation Lawyer in Ft Lauderdale, FL

 If you are accused of violating your probation, the first thing you should do is contact us to get you a probation lawyer in Fort Lauderdale.
 A lawyer can review the terms of your probation and determine if there was a violation.
 In some cases, the alleged infringement may be technical and quickly resolved.
 In other cases, the prosecutor may not have enough evidence to prove that you violated your probation agreement.

 An experienced attorney will also know how to negotiate with prosecutors to get the charges against you reduced or dismissed.
-Your lawyer may be able to contact you placed on a new probation agreement with different or more lenient conditions.
+Your lawyer may be able to contact you to place you on a new probation agreement with different or more lenient conditions.

 What are the consequences of violating probation in Florida?